Eamonn Meaney Counselling & Psychotherapy

 More about eating disorders

-Furthermore people may constantly monitor their weight, size and shape, viewing weight gain as catastrophic and weight loss as imperative.
+People may constantly monitor their weight, size, and shape, viewing weight gain as catastrophic, and weight loss as imperative.
 They will invariably hold distorted and negative self-views about their body image and their personalities.
-Low self-esteem generally overshadows suppression of their true needs whilst extreme mood swings intersperse and complicate everyday interactions with others.
+Low self-esteem generally overshadows suppression of their true needs, whilst extreme mood swings intersperse and complicate everyday interactions with others.

 The following points about eating disorders are also worthy of attention: